1960 United States presidential election: Allegations of vote fraud

+An academic study in 1985 later analyzed the ballots of two disputed precincts in Chicago which were subject to a recount.
+It found that while there was a pattern of miscounting votes to the advantage of Democratic candidates, Nixon suffered less from this than Republicans in other races, and, furthermore, the extrapolated error would only have reduced Kennedy's Illinois margin from 8,858 votes (the final official total) to just under 900.
+It concluded there was insufficient evidence that he had been cheated out of winning Illinois.
 Nixon's personal decision not to challenge the electoral results came despite pressure from Eisenhower, his wife Pat, and others.
 He explained in his memoirs that he did not do it for a number of reasons, one of them being that every state had different electoral laws, and some had no provisions for a vote recount.
 Consequently, a recount of the votes, if it was even possible, would take months, during which time the nation would be left without a president.
-Furthermore, Nixon feared that it would set a bad precedent for other countries, especially the Latin American states ("every pipsqueak politician down there would start claiming fraud when he lost an election").
-"I had no doubt that had the results been the other way around, Kennedy wouldn't have hesitated to challenge the election."
+Furthermore, Nixon feared that it would set a bad precedent for other countries.
+In his first autobiography Six Crises, Nixon states:

+I could think of no worse example for nations abroad, who for the first time were trying to put free electoral procedures into effect, than that of the United States wrangling over the results of our presidential election, and even suggesting that the presidency itself could be stolen by thievery at the ballot box.
+It is difficult enough to get defeated candidates in some of the newly independent countries to abide by the verdict of the electorate.
+If we could not continue to set a good example in this respect in the United States, I could see that there would be open-season for shooting at the validity of free elections throughout the world.